Best Dermatology EMR Software Buyer's Guide 2024

 Specific Services

 One of the decisions your practice will have to make is whether you want just an EMR software or one with an integrated Practice Management for billing and scheduling.
-There are advantages to having both together but there have been cases where some practices only go for one if they had unique requirements that a vendor could not fulfill, or they had already paid a hefty amount for a PM software and weren't looking to replace it yet.
+There are advantages to having both together but there have been cases where some practices only go for one if they had unique requirements that a vendor could not fulfil, or they had already paid a hefty amount for a PM software and weren't looking to replace it yet.

 Ease of Use and Training